 The Company has established a performance incentive scheme whereby the Manager is entitled to an annual performance related incentive fee in the event that the Ordinary shares meet certain performance criteria.
 Further details of this scheme are disclosed within note 19 to the Financial Statements.
+As at

-As at 31 January 2018, £687,000 was due to Octopus by way of annual performance fee (2017: £903,000).
+31 January 2019 no annual performance fee was due to Octopus (2018: £687,000).